 Weather Protection

-My regular (non-waterproof) Moabs didn't keep out the rain or snow, but they potentially make sense for fair-weather hikers.
+My regular (non-waterproof) Moabs obviously didn't keep out the rain or snow, but they potentially make sense for fair-weather hikers.
 Having lived in Arizona and now in New Mexico, I can recommend the non-waterproof Merrell Moab 3 for desert day hikes.
 It wears a little cooler than most waterproof hiking shoes while providing enough protection against cacti and desert vegetation.

 Traction